ingSinTitulo/DocHTML/first-steps/strict-writting.md

 ## Please, use logic
 I will really thank you if you are proactive and by simple logic exercises you find the way of writting a valid HTML document.
 It is not that hard, just think a little.
 HTML is the easiest language we will learn so treat it as the easy thing it is and do not be scared.

-## Some notation
-- `[category name]` can be replaced by any of the elements in the set called 'category name'
-- `...` can be replaced with anything, yes anything.
-Including but not limited to any word, number, phrase, space, etc.
-- _This list will grow as i need_